dcvii/ripper/doc/runners_guide.md

 ## order of runners

 It is very important that these runners be executed in the proper order such that we minimize errors with grants and precedence.
 This is a first estimate.
+The order of the grants follows.
+As the getters can be run in any order, each set of runners will handle a unique set of objects from the source databa

 order  | runner
 ------ | ----
+01  | run_roles
 02  | run_users
-01  | run_roles
 03  | run_schemas
 04  | run_pools
 05  | run_schema / schemata
-06  | run_database
+06  | run_db
 07  | run_access
 08  | run_auth
 09  | run_grants